 Napa Valley AVA

-While Ballentine Vineyards' Winery only dates back to 1992, it can be reasonably argued that the winery’s roots can be traced back more than a hundred years.
-Ballentine’s owners, Betty and Van Ballentine, are both descendants of Napa Valley pioneering wine families that had a hand in carving the reputation that Napa Valley has enjoyed for centuries.
+While Ballentine Vineyards only dates back to 1992, it can be reasonably argued that the winery’s roots can be traced back more than a hundred years.
+Ballentine’s founders, Betty and Van Ballentine, are both descendants of Napa Valley pioneering wine families that had a hand in carving the reputation that Napa Valley has enjoyed for centuries.

 Van Ballentine started working for his family’s winery as a youth and continued as a grower after Deer Park ceased operations around 1960.
 Through it all, he maintained a desire to return to the winery side of the wine business.

-In 1992, Ballentine decided to revive Ballentine Vineyards and had a portion of his harvest custom crushed.
-In 1995, Van and Betty built a winery, behind their 100-year-old farmhouse.
-They revived the original bonded winery number #3595 issued to Van’s father in 1933.
+In 1992, Ballentine finally decided to revive his family winery and had a portion of his harvest custom crushed.
+In 1995, Van and Betty built a winery behind their 100 year-old farmhouse in Napa Valley.
+They also revived the original bonded winery number #3595 that was issued to Van’s father in 1933.

-Today’s Ballentine Vineyards is a modest 10,000 case winery that produces excellent estate wines that are only sold in select, premium shops outside the winery.
+Today’s Ballentine Vineyards is still a hidden gem winery that produces excellent estate Napa Valley wines that are only sold in select, premium shops outside the winery.
 Ballentine Vineyards has won numerous medals and awards in competitions and is considered one of the rock-solid small wineries that are the true bases of the Napa Valley.

-"I always had the desire to get back into the winery business," Van Ballentine explained.
-"Wine was in my veins since I was a little boy who was used to clean the inside of the tanks.
-For many years we sold our grapes to the likes of Caymus, Ravenswood, Rosenblum and Robert Mondavi, but I always felt there was more to the business than just growing grapes and tending vines.
-I also felt all along that I had the true passion for the winery side of the business.
-It's a hard business, and you had better come prepared to work if you expect to be successful."
+Van Ballentine always had the desire to get back into the winery business, and he believes wine was in his veins since he was a little boy (when he used to clean the inside of the fermentation tanks for his father).
+For many years, Van and Betty Ballentine sold their grapes to the likes of Caymus, Ravenswood, Rosenblum and Robert Mondavi, but the couple always felt there was more to the business than just growing grapes and tending vines.
+They also shared a true passion for the winery side of the business, but knew they had better be prepared to work hard if they wanted to be successful.

-At this time, Ballentine Vineyards consists of more than 100 acres of prime Napa Valley vineyards.
+Today, Ballentine Vineyards consists of eighty acres of prime Napa Valley vineyards.
 The land is divided into three separate vineyard tracts.
-The long-standing Pocai Ranch reaches between the Napa River and Silverado Trail and was part of Betty's family's original vineyard land bought by her grandfather more than a century ago.
-The well-known Crystal Springs Vineyard at the base of storied Howell Mountain is the source of much impeccable fruit and the simply named Home Vineyard surrounds the present Ballentine Vineyards Winery as well as the Ballentines’ residence that are both located on the property.
+The long-standing Pocai Vineyard reaches between the Napa River and Silverado bought by her grandfather more than a century ago in 1906.
+The Fig Tree Vineyard, which was purchased in 1949, is located at the northeastern edge of the St. Helena appellation and is characterized by two fig trees that stand guard over the prized grapes (which produce some of Ballentine’s rarest estate wines).
+It is also a sentimental site, as one of the fig trees was a precious gift to Van Ballentine from a dear friend who brought it from her home town in Italy.
+The well known Betty’s Vineyard surrounds the present Ballentine Vineyards Winery, as well as the Ballentines’ residence that are both located on the property.